 Hunters and shooters are especially vulnerable to noise-induced hearing loss (NIHL).
 This may happen after exposure to even a single gunshot.
 A recent study by the University of Washington found that men who regularly hunt are more likely to have high frequency hearing loss, which increases by 7% every five years.
 This is not surprising, given that one gunshot can be between 140 and 190 decibels and can damage your hearing immediately.

 Not enough hunters and shooters are using hearing protection.
 Of the 3,753 participants in the study mentioned earlier, 38% of target shooters and 95% of hunters in the last year admitted to not wearing hearing protection.
-These figures indicate that while most shooters are unlikely to step foot into a gun range without protection.
+These figures indicate that while hunters are likely to practice unsafe habits, most shooters are unlikely to step foot into a gun range without protection.

 Musicians also at risk of noise-induced hearing loss